Moddable-OpenSource/moddable/documentation/devices/moddable-four.md

 | VTG | 3V3 |

 ![Moddable Four to nRF52840 DK connection](../assets/devices/moddable-four-dk-pinout.png)

+<a id="debugging-native-code-with-segger"></a>
+#### Debugging Native Code with SEGGER Embedded Studio

+[SEGGER Embedded Studio](https://www.segger.com/products/development-tools/embedded-studio/) is a C/C++ IDE for embedded systems.
+It includes a debugger that allows you to set breakpoints and examine registers, variables, and memory.
+You can debug native code on Moddable Four using the SEGGER Embedded Studio debugger.
+For documentation on using the debugger, see the [documentation by SEGGER](https://www.segger.com/products/development-tools/embedded-studio/technology/debugger/).

 <!--In SEGGER Embedded Studio, open the Options dialog for the `xsproj` project.
 Go to **Debug->J-Link** and set the **Target Interface Type** to **SWD**, as shown in the image below.